mtilson/docker-redmine/README.md

 * The [latest 12 version of Debian varian](https://github.com/docker-library/postgres/blob/e8ebf74e50128123a8d0220b85e357ef2d73a7ec/12/bullseye/Dockerfile) of [official PostgreSQL Docker image](https://hub.docker.com/_/postgres) is used as an example
   * **TODO:** Usage of other PostgreSQL Docker images (13, 14, Debian/Alpine variants) to be verified
-* The created above file (`init-user-db.sh`) is mounted as *initialization script* which is run before starting the DB service
+* The created above file (`init-user-db.sh`) is mounted as *initialization script* which is run before starting the DB service, if container's data directory (defined by `PGDATA` Env variable and set to `/var/lib/postgresql/data` by default) is empty
 * Details on the other used volume see below in [Configuration](#configuration) section
 * The specified Env variables (`DB_NAME`, `DB_USER`, `DB_PASS`) should be provided to define Redmine application `DB name`, `DB user`, and `DB password` respectively
 * The specified Env variable `POSTGRES_PASSWORD` is required for the PostgreSQL image